KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/zenodo-description-standard.md

 ## Keywords Rule

 Every deposit carries the fixed core set — *Zenetism, Aelion Kannon, Structural Metaphysics* — plus the discipline, plus the document's own coined terms (subversal, centropy, bifurcal, acclivous, and kin as applicable).
 This is not decoration: **indexed coined terms on dated deposits are baseline anchors** — each one is a searchable, timestamped occurrence that the Footprint Audit Protocol's pre-anchor baseline can measure against.
 The keyword field is quiet forensic infrastructure.

+**Keyword form:**

+- **Casing follows canonical prose casing exactly** — each keyword is cased as the canon writes it in a running sentence, with the Canonical Lexicon as the reference: *Zenetism*, *Aion*, *Structural Metaphysics*, *Hollow Nest Recursion* (proper names and named operators capitalized); *centropy*, *bifurcal*, *acclivous*, *subversal*, *emanation* (concept-terms lowercase).
+Never all-caps; never title-casing a common noun; no keyword-specific casing rules exist — the canon's casing governs.
+- **Slashes are spaced in paired or alternative keywords** per the prose guide — *Soul / Mind*, *acclivous / declivous*, *centropic / entropic* — collapsed only where the collapsed form is itself the canonical token (I/O and kin).
+- **Each keyword is a term, not a sentence** — no terminal punctuation, no verbs.

 ## Worked Example (Standard form — the Canonical Lexicon)